 Curriculum and instruction graduate programs aim to develop your educational planning and program creation abilities.
 The needs of students are always changing.
 It makes sense that supportive curriculum should follow suit.
 That’s where you could come in!
 While earning your curriculum and instruction graduate degree, you could learn to adapt or develop lesson plans to create a better student experience.
 And when you apply these to a school district, you could influence the academic careers of many!

 Curriculum and instrucution graduate programs may prepare students with some of following courses.

 - Analysis and application of standardized assessment data

 These are just a few examples.
 Schools vary, so check with your preferred schools for details.

-Popular Schools with Curriculum & Instruction Degrees in Missouri
+Graduate schools with Curriculum & Instruction Graduate Programs in Missouri

 Curriculum and Instruction Graduate Degree Choices